peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 * Modern Super Sonic cannot initiate his floating Boost (the "auto-pilot" flight) while in mid-air.

-For more in-depth notes on changes, check out the "Development Info" tab on GameBanana or this link on pastebin: https://pastebin.com/xm4uTRz5
+For more in-depth notes on changes, check out this link on pastebin: https://pastebin.com/xm4uTRz5